WillAdams/gcodepreview/README.md

  - exporting SVGs --- coordinate system differences between OpenSCAD/DXFs and SVGs would require managing the inversion of the coordinate system (using METAPOST, which shares the same orientation and which can write out SVGs may be used for future versions)

 To-do:

- - fix line numbers
- - fix OpenSCAD wrapper
+ -  fix OpenSCAD wrapper and add any missing commands for Python
  -  reposition cutroundover command into cutshape
  -  work on rotary axis option